openstack-archive/senlin/doc/source/developer/cluster.rst

   either ``asc`` or ``desc`` as its value.
 - ``sort_keys``: A string or a list of strings where each string gives a cluster property name used for sorting.
-- ``show_deleted``: A boolean indicating whether deleted clusters should be included in the results.
-The default is False.
 - ``show_nested``: A boolean indicating whether nested clusters should be included in the results.
 The default is True.
 This feature is yet to be supported.